DHTMLX/docs-kanban/docs/api/methods/js_kanban_movecard_method.md

 ### Description

-Moves the card to the specified column (and row)
+Moves a card to the specified column (and row)

 ### Usage